Sustainable Tompkins is governed by a Board of Directors and supported by staff and volunteers.

 Since 2004, Gay Nicholson has led Sustainable Tompkins in designing and implementing an integrated program to advance the creation of a more sustainable regional community.
 Gay emphasizes a systems approach to working with partners to build the infrastructure and social capacity for more sustainable ways of living and working.
 She has also been instrumental in the founding and development of the Green Resource Hub and its SEEN (Sustainable Enterprise & Entrepreneur Network), which focuses on expanding the regional marketplace for sustainable living.
 Gay participates in a number of local partnerships related to energy and climate, local investing, equity as an economic driver, and green tourism.

 Gay left a career in sustainable agriculture to work in environmental advocacy and education with Cornell’s Program on Ethics and Public Life, and as executive director of the Finger Lakes Land Trust before leading the creation of Sustainable Tompkins.
 She has been an active volunteer in numerous community and environmental organizations, providing leadership from the local to the national level.
-Her B.S. in Environmental Science is from University of Virginia, and her M.S. and Ph.D. are in horticulture from Cornell University.
-She currently serves on the boards of Center for a New American Dream, Green Resource Hub, and the Tompkins County Planning Advisory Board.
+Gay’s undergraduate degree (with High Distinction) is in Environmental Sciences from the University of Virginia (1979), and her Master’s (1982) and Doctorate (1991) are in Crop Physiology and Integrated Pest Management from Cornell University.
+She currently serves on the boards of Solar Tompkins and the Tompkins County Planning Advisory Board.

 Thomas Shelley attended Bowling Green University (Ohio) majoring in geology and chemistry.
 Most of Tom’s early working career was as a chemist doing analytical work in industrial labs.
 He worked at Cornell University Environmental Health and Safety for 13.5 years, and held the position of Chemical Hygiene Officer for the last nine years of his career there.
 Tom then worked part time for Cornell University Environmental Health and Safety and held other consulting and training positions for four years before his full retirement at the end of 2007.